jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-Note that if you pass [`DAFile`], [`DAFileList`], or [`DAFileCollection`] objects from one interview to another, the other interview will not be able to read the files unless the [`.set_attributes()`] method has been used to either change the `session` and `filename` to match the destination interview, or the `private` attribute has been set to `False`.
-Note that if the `session` and `filename` are changed, then the first interview will no longer be able to access the file.
+Note that if you pass [`DAFile`], [`DAFileList`], or [`DAFileCollection`] objects from one interview session to another, the other interview session will not be able to read the files unless the [`.set_attributes()`] method has been used to either change the `session` and `filename` to match the destination interview session, or the `private` attribute has been set to `False`.
+Note that if the `session` and `filename` are changed, then the first interview session will no longer be able to access the file.
 Note also that if `private` is set to `False`, then the file will be accessible on the internet from a URL.